JSTOR-Labs/plant-humanities/ayahuasca/README.md

 ### Ayahuasca: A Plant or a Brew?

 Although many associate ayahuasca with a particular species of plant, it actually refers to a group of Indigenous psychoactive brews made by boiling a combination of species found in certain regions of <span eid="Q2841453">Amazonia</span>.
 The name ayahuasca is a compound word in the <span eid="Q5218">Quechua</span> language: _aya_ refers to “soul, ancestors, or dead persons” while _waska_ refers to “vine or rope.”
 Popular translations of the name allude to “vine of the soul,” while skeptics suggest “rope of death.”[^ref1] However, Ayahuasca is known by many names such as _natema_, _hoasca_, _daime_, _yagé,_ or _yajé_ among groups living in Ecuador, Colombia, Peru, and Brazil.
 <param ve-image label="Map of various Amazonian groups reported to use ayahuasca plants.
-Composed and drawn by botanist Richard Evans Shultes, 1957.
+Composed and drawn by botanist Richard Evans Schultes, 1957.
 Missouri Botanical Garden, Peter H. Raven Library via BHL, public domain."
        url="https://www.biodiversitylibrary.org/pageimage/7810703"
        fit="contain">
 {#paragraph2}